 Gay, Bisexual and Other Men Who Have Sex With Men

-While gay and bisexual men account for only approximately 2.5% of New Zealand's population, they are consistently over-represented in HIV diagnoses.
+While gay and bisexual men account for only 2-5% of New Zealand's population, they are consistently over-represented in HIV diagnoses.
 There are three clear reasons for this.

 Heterosexual Men & Women

-While the number of heterosexual men and women infected in New Zealand in 2021 remained stable, the numbers of people who acquire HIV heterosexually each year are small and therefore subject to year-by-year fluctuations.
+While the number of heterosexual men and women infected in New Zealand in 2023 remained relatively stable, the numbers of people who acquire HIV heterosexually each year are small and therefore subject to year-by-year fluctuations.

 People who inject drugs